Subterfuge-Revived/Remake-Core/Server/README.md

 `docker-compose up -d`

-Having problems?
-This deployment doesn't let you run the debugger.
-If you need to run the debugger on your project to test things, start the redis server alone with:
+The above command, however, won't let you run the debugger.
+If you need to run the debugger on your project to test things, you should start the database alone with:

 `docker-compose up db -d`

-To start a local server with debugging, modify `SubterfugeServer/Program.cs` line 16 and 12 to reference `localhost` instead of pointing to the docker container names.
-This will allow you to debug the server locally.
-You can then run the `SubterfugeClient` repository to send sample requests to the server for debugging.
+Once started, you can then start your server locally (with debugging) if needed.
+First, modify `SubterfugeServer/Program.cs` line 16 and 12 to reference `localhost` instead of pointing to the docker container names.
+You can then run the `SubterfugeClient` repository to send sample requests to the server for debugging, or run the `SubterfugeServerTest` repository to run the entire test suite against the server.

 # Repositories